Binance Market Update (2022-07-16)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, up by 1.01% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, up by 1.60% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BOND, ERN, and AKRO, up by 165%, 53%, and 44%, respectively.
+Market outperformers include BOND, FIDA, and ERN, up by 125%, 59%, and 29%, respectively.

 Top stories of the day: